 Backcountry ski touring and splitboarding command respect.
 When I describe to people what exactly skinning up a hillside entails I usually get met with a head tilt and a “why would you ever want to do that when you can ride a chairlift?”
 It’s ok.
 We get it.
 Splitboarders and backcountry skiers are a strange breed who wear the term “earn your turns” on our foreheads like a bunch of self-hating idiots.
 But hey, we like it.
-And regardless if you’re a seasoned vet or a total noob here are a few common mistakes in alpine touring that you should avoid.
+And regardless if you’re a seasoned vet or a total noob here are a few common mistakes in alpine touring that every beginner backcountry skier should know..

 Forgetting Your Backcountry Touring Gear: Beacon, Shovel, Probe and More

 Whatever you do, never, EVER go out into the backcountry without these three essential safety tools.
 I’d rather tour around in a thong, fall, and get snow burn down my thighs and ass than head into the backcountry without my safety gear.
 Forgetting these items is non-negotiable.
 Always be sure to bring your beacon, shovel, and probe on a beginner backcountry skiing tour, or any tour for that matter.

 Also, always be sure to do a beacon check at trailhead, not half way up the skin track.
 The saying goes, the beacon goes on at the car and off at the bar.
 Make sure your battery is at least half full before even heading to the trail.

 See the video above for tips on purchasing and maintaining backcountry safety gear and alpine touring equipment.

 Not Having an AIARE Course Under Your Belt